Bilbard/classof3ds/README.md

 If there's any extra steps you must take before updating to a new version, instructions will be provided.

+### Where do I download it?
+Check the tags for the newest tag.
+It'll have a download link.

 # FAQ
 ### "Does this work on old 3DS models?"
 Yes, by design.
 Your experience will be enhanced on a new 3DS, but the game is very playable on the old models.